In Yinchuan, China, your face is your credit card

 Hologram hellos

 At the City Hall, holograms -- not people -- usher in residents.
 A smattering of QR codes dot the walls, allowing people to get quick answers to frequently asked questions and avoid waiting in line.
-At a recent job Yinchuan fair, for example, job seekers scanned the codes to get quick information about job openings.
+At a recent Yinchuan job fair, for example, job seekers scanned the codes to get quick information about job openings.

 Every interaction a citizen might have with the government -- from getting a business license to renewing a passport -- takes place here.
 Many processes that once required face-to-face meetings have been efficiently moved online.